jenweber/empress-blog-jenweber/content/remodeling-an-ember-app---introduction.md

 ### Making a detailed list

-Thinkg about these areas of focus helps me get started with making a detailed list.
+Thinking about these areas of focus helps me get started with making a detailed list.

 Chris Thoburn and I did a brainstorm about `ember-api-docs` and came up with the following list: